daily-coding-problem/leetcode-study-plans/README.md

 These attributes make Python a preferred choice for many candidates preparing for coding interviews.
 To learn more about Python and its applications in coding interviews, check out the _Python for Coding Interviews_ course on [NeetCode](https://neetcode.io/courses) where you will learn effective Python for coding interviews.

+## 🗺️ Cheat Sheets?

+For each study plan, a dedicated `CHEAT_SHEET.md` has been included to provide quick references and shortcuts for solving problems efficiently.
+These cheat sheets summarize key concepts, common problem-solving patterns, and examples relevant to the respective study plan.

+### Available Cheat Sheets

+- [Binary Search Cheat Sheet](Binary%20Search/CHEAT_SHEET.md): Covers essential tips and tricks for mastering Binary Search problems, including examples and edge cases.